opensearch-project/project-website/_community_members/liyun.md

 redirect_from: '/authors/liyun/'
 ---

 **Liyun Xiu** is an AWS senior engineer working on the OpenSearch Project.
-He is focusing on building large-scale applications, performance optimization, and neural sparse search.
+He focuses on building large-scale applications, performance optimization, and neural sparse search.